Fifth Crusade: Background

-By 1212, Innocent III had been pope for 14 years and had faced the disappointment of the Fourth Crusade and its inability to recover Jerusalem, the on-going Albigensian Crusade, begun in 1209, and the popular fervor of the Children's Crusade of 1212.
+By 1212, Innocent III had been pope for 14 years and faced the disappointment of the Fourth Crusade and its inability to recover Jerusalem, the on-going Albigensian Crusade, begun in 1209, and the popular fervor of the Children's Crusade of 1212.
 The Latin Empire of Constantinople was established, with the emperor Baldwin I essentially elected by the Venetians.
 (The imperial crown was at first offered to doge Enrico Dandolo, who refused it.)
 The first Latin Patriarch of Constantinople, the Venetian Thomas Morosini, was contested by the pope as uncanonical.

 The ongoing situation in Europe was chaotic.
 Philip of Swabia was locked in a dispute of the throne in Germany with Otto of Brunswick.
 Innocent III's attempts to reconcile their differences was rendered moot with Philip's assassination on 21 June 1208.
 Otto was crowned Holy Roman Emperor and fought against the pope, resulting in his excommunication.
 France was heavily invested in the Albigensian Crusade and was quarreling with John Lackland, resulting in the Anglo-French war of 1213–1214.
 Sicily was ruled by the child-king Henry II and Spain was occupied in their crusade against the Almohads.
 There was little appetite in Europe for a new Crusade.

 In Jerusalem, John of Brienne became the effective ruler of the kingdom through his marriage to Maria of Montferrat.
 In 1212, Isabella II of Jerusalem was proclaimed queen of Jerusalem shortly after her birth, and her father John became regent.
 Antioch was consumed with the War of the Antiochene Succession, begun with the death of Bohemond III, not to be resolved until 1219.

 Before the arrival of John of Brienne in Acre in 1210, the local Christians had refused to renew their truce the Ayyubids.
 The next year, John negotiated with the aging sultan al-Adil a new truce between the kingdom and the sultanate to last through 1217.
 At the same time, in light of the strength of the Muslims and their renewed fortifications, John also asked the pope for help.
 There was no real force among the Syrian Franks, with many of the deployed knights returning home.
 If a new Crusade were to begin, it must come from Europe.

 Innocent III had hoped to mount such a Crusade to the Holy Land, never forgetting the goal of restoring Jerusalem to Christian control.
 The pathos of the Children's Crusade only nerved him to fresh efforts.
-But for Innocent, this tragedy had its moral: “the very children put us to shame, while we sleep they go forth gladly to conquer the Holy Land.”
+But for Innocent, this tragedy had its moral: "the very children put us to shame, while we sleep they go forth gladly to conquer the Holy Land."